HYDRA CEBO CETANE BOOSTER - FEATURES AND ADVANTAGES

 Dose Rate - 1:500

 Hydra CEBO Cetane Booster delivers an increase in cetane number to your diesel fuels.
-It will increase the cetane number by up to 4 to 8 points depending on the quality of fuel being treated.
+It will increase the cetane number by 4 to 8 points, depending on the quality of the fuel being treated.
 It contains 2-EHN (2-Ethylhexyl Nitrate) plus additional lubricants.
 We add extra lubricants to counter the fuel drying effect that 2-EHN has on diesel fuels made from hydrocarbons.
 These lubricants also reduce friction inside the engine, helping to improve fuel economy.

-The overall quality of diesel fuel is dependent on a number of factors.
-These include BTU value, viscosity, pour flow point, aromatic and paraffinic content, and resistance to contaminant build-up such as water and bacteria.
+The overall quality of diesel fuel is dependent on several factors.
+These include BTU value, viscosity, pour flow point, aromatic and paraffinic content, and resistance to contaminant build-ups such as water and bacteria.
 A diesel fuel’s quality also is very dependent on its cetane number.

-Standard European BS EN590 diesel from the pump normally has a minimum cetane number of around 51, with premium diesel a little higher.
-When refineries are producing basic diesel fuels, they will only work to the minimum cetane number, as they want to manufacture as cheaply as possible.
+Standard European BS EN590 diesel from the pump has typically a minimum cetane number of around 51, with premium diesel a little higher.
+When refineries produce basic diesel fuels, they will only work to the minimum cetane number, as they want to manufacture as cheaply as possible.